Deel vs Workday: $29 vs $100/user/mo (2026)

 Term Deel Workday

-Cancellation 9-12 months before renewal recommended for serious consideration of alternatives
+Cancellation Standard 30-day notice for EOR contracts 9-12 months before renewal recommended for serious consideration of alternatives

-Minimum commitment 3 years typical, with 5-6 year agreements available
+Minimum commitment Month-to-month for contractors; typically annual for EOR 3 years typical, with 5-6 year agreements available

-Price escalation Deel has changed pricing terms without clear communication to users, including introduction of withdrawal limits and fee structures 5-7% annual uplift standard, typically structured as CPI + 1-5%.
+Price escalation No published annual uplift schedule, but users report tier price changes as Deel expands product modules 5-7% annual uplift standard, typically structured as CPI + 1-5%.
 Uplift caps for future renewals can be negotiated (CPI + 2% achieved in some cases).
 Fiscal year ends January 31.

 Our Verdict